 - Private meetings - Outlook, Mail and OWA offer an option to make events/meetings private.
 If you share your calendar with others, details of your private meetings are NOT viewable; however, if you have named delegates, they can be given special permissions to view private items.

 - View free/busy - The option to view free/busy times by opening someone's calendar is NOT available in Outlook 2011 or Mail unless that person has given you reviewer permissions.
-Use Outlook Web App (OWA), to view free/busy times without setting these permissions.
+Use Outlook Web Access (OWA), to view free/busy times without setting these permissions.